 The requirements of this article notwithstanding, Animal Control Officers may investigate any nuisance complaint.
 If an Animal Control Officer determines that an ear-tipped community colony cat is causing a nuisance as defined by this article and the caregiver fails to resolve the nuisance or remove the cat within 60 days, the Animal Control Officer may remove the cat.
 If an Animal Control Officer reasonably determines that a cat is injured or poses a significant threat to public health, the Officer may reduce the time that the caregiver has to resolve the complaint, as necessary to protect the cat and public health, before taking further action.

 Trapping cats prohibited except as part of TNR program.

 It shall be unlawful for any individual to trap a cat other than for the purpose of complying with the requirements of § 586-11.
 Individuals may not trap cats for the purpose of euthanizing the cats or surrendering the cats for impoundment.

 Use of cat licensing fees for TNR; addition of voluntary donation language on cat and dog license application and renewal forms.

 The Township may utilize funds derived from cat licensing fees to pay for spay/neuter and vaccination of cats in the TNR program.

-The Township may add language to all dog and cat license application and renewal forms encouraging applicants to donate to the sponsor's TNR efforts in the township.
-The form shall include the sponsor's name and the address where checks can be mailed, and the sponsor's website for online donations, and language encouraging donors to mark the donations "for TNR in the Township of Bloomfield."
+The Township may add language to all dog and cat license application and renewal forms encouraging applicants to donate to the shelter's TNR efforts in the Township.
+The form shall include the name and the address where checks can be mailed, the website for online donations, and language encouraging donors to mark the donations "for TNR in the Township of Bloomfield."